Snater/CLNDR2/README.md

     return format(day, 'cccccc', {locale}).charAt(0);
   },

-  // Whether `inactive` dates (dates considered outside the boundaries defined by the `constrains`
+  // Whether `inactive` dates (dates considered outside the boundaries defined
-  // option) should be selectable, if the `trackSelectedDate` option is activated.
+  // by the `constraints` option) should be selectable, if the
+  // `trackSelectedDate` option is activated.
   ignoreInactiveDaysInSelection: false,

   // Customize the calendar's pagination.
-That is, if the calendar should
+That is, if the calendar should, for
-  // render more than one month, or a certain amount of days at once.
+  // example, render more than one month, or a certain amount of days at once.
+  // Pagination may be configured individual to each view when using multiple
+  // views, see "Switching the View" section.
   pagination: {
-    // May be set to either `day`, `month`, `year`, or `decade`.
+    // Keys may be either `day`, `month`, `year`, or `decade` to configure
-    scope: 'month',
+    // multiple calendar views that may be switched between.
+    month: {

-    // Adjust to render more than one month at the same time (when
+      // Adjust to render more than one element (in this case month) at the
-    // `scope === 'month')` or set `scope` to `day` to define how many days to
-    // display at the same time, i.e. displaying a week setting `size` to `7`.
+      // same time.
       size: 1,

-    // The amount of months or days that will be navigated forward/backward
+      // The amount of elements (in this case months) that will be navigated
-    // when paging the calendar, i.e. `scope === 'day'` together with
+      // forward/backward when paging the calendar.
-    // `size === 14` and `step === 7` would result in a calendar displaying two
-    // weeks with paging forward and backward one week at a time.
       // If not set, `size` will be used for paginating.
       step: 1
+    },
   },

   // A date-fns locale to use when formatting date strings (the month name passed to the template,